lbdroid/ffmpeg-static/README.md

     $ apt-get install build-essential cmake python

     # OS X - NOT TESTED
-    # OS X DOES NOT SHIP STATIC LIBRARIES, this prevents 100% static binaries from being built.
+    # OS X DOES NOT SHIP STATIC LIBRARIES, this prevents 100% static binaries from being built. so I really do not care about OS X.
     # install XCode, it can be found at http://developer.apple.com/